Get your

 7. The meat is kneaded until it becomes very sticky.

 10. After 48 hours I hung it in my curing fridge (a fridge I exclusively use for curing food stuff) at a temperature of 10°C to cure.
 I have a wide bucket of water inside to create a humidity of around 80%.
-The salami then is left like that until it has lost 35% of its weight, and then it is ready to consume.
+The salami is left like that until it has lost 35% of its weight, and then it is ready to consume.

 Notes: